openshift/operator-custom-metrics/README.md

 Design Goals:
 - Easily configurable.
 Set the settings (in-cluster or external promethes, metrics list, etc.) and call ConfigureMetrics() and metrics should come up.
+- use interface/client to wrap around the functions so users don't have to call them directly